smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     next i

-Note that this in contrast with the use of arrays (see below), where the first array element has the index $0$, and for an array with $n$ elements the highest index is $n-1$.
+Note that this in contrast with the use of arrays (see below), where the first array element has the index `0`, and for an array with `n` elements the highest index is `n-1`.

 Complex data structures
 -----------------------